gianni-rosato/svt-av1-psy/Docs/CommonQuestions.md

 [[_TOC_]]

 # Why build with LTO

-The purpose of building with link-time optimization (LTO) enabled is to reduce the call and return overhead by inline expansion.
+The purpose of building with link-time optimization (LTO) enabled is to reduce the call and return overhead by inline expansion - even across different files.
 This means that a function's call site will be replaced with the body of the function itself.
-In order for the inline expansion to occur, additional compile time is required.
+In order for this inline expansion to occur, additional compile time and memory are required.

+# Why build with PGO

+Profile-guided optimization (PGO) reduces the compiler's guesswork on which parts of the code deserve more aggressive optimizations, by collecting a runtime profile of an instrumented version of the program, while it's encoding a video file.
+That profile is then used to compile an optimized version, which is slightly more performant than the usual build using compiler heuristics.

+PGO makes the build longer, by having to build the program twice and run it in between builds.
+It works with GCC and Clang, and using CMake directly requires you to specify the "RunPGO" target, instead of the default "all".

+PGO and LTO can be combined.

 # What Presets Do